;

 Featured Image

-Historically, the design was defined as the stage-gate iterative process.
-To paint a portrait, wall, or cathedral, we all understand the task and what can be measured and sized in some ways and calculated.
+Historically, design was defined as the stage-gate iterative process.
+To paint a portrait, wall, or cathedral, we all understand the task and what can be measured, sized, and calculated in some ways.
 They require a specific shape and size.
 Also, the emotional part of the experience is delivered through the artist or architect's expressive(↘︎Link) innovation(↘︎Link).

 This article aims to map design as a scaling technique or process across 300+ years to the present day, where design delivers, connects, and enhances business wider and deeper than we know it.